 Choosing the right trimming scissors can feel like a small detail, but it makes a huge difference in your final harvest.
 The right pair can make your trimming sessions faster, more comfortable, and give you a much cleaner, more professional-looking result.
 Think of it like a chef choosing their knives—the right tool is essential for quality work.
 Before you buy, consider a few key features: the blade material and coating, the shape of the blade, the handle design, and the overall size.
 Getting these details right will save you from hand cramps and sticky, frustrating messes.

-Blade Material and Coating
+Why Blade Material and Coating Matter

 The first thing to check is what the blades are made of.
 You’ll want to look for high-quality stainless steel, which is strong, holds a sharp edge, and resists rust and corrosion.
 This ensures your scissors will last through many harvests.
 Beyond the steel itself, many of the best scissors have a special coating.
 A non-stick coating, like Teflon or titanium, is a game-changer.
 It prevents the sticky plant resins from building up on the blades, which means you can trim for longer without constantly stopping to clean them.
 This simple feature makes the entire process smoother and much less of a hassle.